• DBT.

 You do not need a referral to participate in our groups.
 However, to claim a Medicare rebate you will need a referral from your GP, and so it is best to get one if you are able to do so.

 Once there is space available in an upcoming group we will call and invite you to come in for an assessment.
-The assessment costs is $225 and a Medicare rebate of $128 is available.
+The assessment fee is $280 and with a GP referral and Mental Health Care Plan a rebate of $141 is available.

 How long is the waiting list?